googleapis/python-spanner/docs/batch-usage.rst

 the back-end by calling :meth:`Batch.commit`, which makes the ``Commit`` API call.

-You do not need to call this yourself as :class:`BatchCheckout` will call this method automatically upon exiting the ``with`` block.
+You do not need to call this yourself as :class:`~google.cloud.spanner_v1.database.BatchCheckout` will call this method automatically upon exiting the ``with`` block.

 .. code:: python